 Is that who I think it is?
 In California, the answer is probably yes.
 Here, stars and celebrities live, work, and play.
-Look around on a sunny Socal beach and you might see Matthew Mcconaughey bodysurfing in the waves.
-Or Reese Witherspoon shopping for fresh produce at a star-magnet grocery store.
+Look around on a sunny SoCal beach and you might see Matthew McConaughey bodysurfing in the waves.
+Shop at a market and see Ben Affleck and Jennifer Garner looking at fresh fruits with their kids.
 It really does happen here.
-Check out these insider tips on where to look for today's hottest stars.
+Follow these insider tips on where to look for stars.

 Stargazing takes on a different meaning in Tinseltown.
 While there’s no guarantee you’ll spy a familiar face when you’re here, there are some locations where you can up the odds—particularly at hotels.
 Start at Hollywood’s luxurious, castle-like Chateau Marmont.
 Always a celebrity magnet, this elegant hotel is a revolving door for the hippest celebs.
 Check the palm-tree ringed patio during lunch hours for A-listers like Scarlett Johansson and Robert Pattinson.
 Teddy’s, the unmarked celebrity haunt at Hotel Roosevelt on Hollywood Boulevard, is a favorite for the VIP set, and while you probably can’t get through the door, you can hang out in the lavish lobby to see who comes and goes.
 The basement-level recording studio at the Sunset Marquis draws mega-watt musicians including Madonna and Elton John.